YAKEcloud/yake/docs/docs/guides/managed-seeds.md

 	  name: gardener-internal-kubeconfig
   interval: 1m0s
   dependsOn:
-	- name: 23ke-env-garden-content
+	- name: yake-env-garden-content
 	- name: shoots
   sourceRef:
 	kind: GitRepository
-	name: 23ke-config
+	name: yake-config
   path: ./seeds
   prune: false
 ```

 In this example, the `Kustomization`s point to a directory called `seeds` (and the subdirectory `seeds/shoots`) in the repository root.
 Consequently, all required manifests have to be stored in these directories.
 As the directory names already indicate, the `Shoot` manifests are organized in the `seeds/shoots` directory and the `ManagedSeed` manifests in the seeds directory, respectively.
-The easiest option to obtain a valid `Shoot` manifest for your 23KE environment is to configure a shoot via the Gardener dashboard and just copy over the corresponding yaml manifest.
+The easiest option to obtain a valid `Shoot` manifest for your Yake environment is to configure a shoot via the Gardener dashboard and just copy over the corresponding yaml manifest.
 :::tip
 It is recommended to use a dedicated cloud provider secret for the `Shoots` to be registered as `Seeds`.
 Therefore, you might need to create a corresponding secret.
 Also here, the easiest way to create it is via the Gardener Dashboard.
 :::